nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 X-Road ships with the PIN policy switched off.
 The system parameter `enforce-token-pin-policy` defaults to `false` in the `[signer]` section on all three components, so a software token PIN of any length and composition is accepted.
 This is a deliberate exception to the deny-by-default principle that X-Road otherwise follows \[[ARC-TM](#Ref_ARC-TM)\], and it is recommended to enable the policy.

+Some country-specific meta-packages set the parameter already.
+For example, the Finnish and Estonian Security Server packages both ship `enforce-token-pin-policy = true`, so on those installations the policy is in force without further configuration.
+Check the effective value before assuming it is unset.
+The parameter is described for each component in [UG-SYSPAR](#Ref_UG-SYSPAR) sections "Signer parameters: [signer]".

 To enable it, add the following to `/etc/xroad/conf.d/local.ini` and then restart signer:

 ```ini